Thomas Coe, solicitor at Wright Hassall, examines whether franchising is the option for you.

 The key advantage to a franchisee is its access to the franchisor’s brand reputation; having an immediately recognisable brand reduces both the time and resource required to make the business a successful one.

-Other advantages that would attract someone to a franchise over a start-up include:
+Other advantages that would attract someone to invest in a franchise over a start-up include:

 - Advertising – undertaken by the franchisor nationally for the benefit of the franchisee;